Terrence Malick: 1969–1978: Film debut and acclaim

-Return to cinema
+1997–2011: Return to cinema

-The Thin Red Line

-Malick returned to directing in 1997 with The Thin Red Line, a work released two decades after his previous film.
-A loose adaptation of James Jones' World War II novel of the same name, it features a large ensemble cast including Sean Penn, Adrien Brody, Jim Caviezel, Nick Nolte, Ben Chaplin, Elias Koteas, Woody Harrelson, George Clooney and John Travolta.
+Malick returned to directing in 1997 with The Thin Red Line, released two decades after his previous film.
+A loose adaptation of James Jones's World War II novel of the same name, it features a large ensemble cast, including Sean Penn, Adrien Brody, Jim Caviezel, Nick Nolte, Ben Chaplin, Elias Koteas, Woody Harrelson, George Clooney, and John Travolta.
 Filming took place predominantly in the Daintree Rainforest in Queensland, Australia and in the Solomon Islands.

 The film received critical acclaim, was nominated for seven Academy Awards, and won the Golden Bear at the 49th Berlin International Film Festival.
 The Thin Red Line has since been ranked among the best films of the 1990s in Complex, The A.V.
 Club, Slant, Paste, and Film Comment.

-The New World

-After learning of Malick's work on an article about Che Guevara during the 1960s, Steven Soderbergh offered Malick the chance to write and direct a film about Guevara that he had been developing with Benicio del Toro.
+After learning of Malick's work on an article about Che Guevara during the 1960s, Steven Soderbergh offered Malick the chance to write and direct a film about Guevara he had been developing with Benicio del Toro.
 Malick accepted and produced a screenplay focused on Guevara's failed revolution in Bolivia.
 After a year and a half, the financing had not come together entirely, and Malick was given the opportunity to direct The New World, a script he had begun developing in the 1970s.
 He left the Guevara project in March 2004, and Soderbergh took over as director, leading to the film Che (2008).
-The New World, which featured a romantic negationism of the story of John Smith and Pocahontas in the Virginia Colony, was released in 2005.
-Over one million feet of film were shot, and three different cuts of varying lengths were released.
+The New World, based on the story of John Smith and Pocahontas in the Virginia Colony, was released in 2005.
+Over one million feet of film were shot, and three different cuts of varying length were released.

 While the film was nominated for the Academy Award for Best Cinematography, critical reception was divided throughout its theatrical run; many praised its visuals and acting while finding its narrative unfocused.
-However, The New World was later named by five critics as one of the best films of its decade, and appeared in 39th place on a 2016 BBC poll of the greatest films since 2000.
+Five critics later named The New World one of the best films of its decade, and it ranked 39th in a 2016 BBC poll of the greatest films since 2000.